jdnstorey/SpeedrunHunter/README.md

 A Plugin like the videos of Dream (with GeorgeNotFound, Sapnap and BadBoyHalo)

-/hunter /name\ - sets player as hunter
+/hunter + name -> sets player as hunter

-/speedrunner /name\ - sets player as runner
+/speedrunner + name -> sets player as runner

-/compass /name\ - gives player a compass
+/compass + name -> gives player a compass

-/follow /speedrunner's name\ - sets the compass target on the runner
+/follow + speedrunner's name -> sets the compass target on the runner